cedeo/wimtvpro-wordpress/README.txt

 *  set a price for the visualisation of your video content.
 Just connect your Web TV to your PayPal account
 *  given a list of videos, publish those of choice on your website
 *  insert videos anywhere on the page (e.g. in posts, pages or widgets)
-*  choose the skin and the size of the video player
+*  customize the logo of the video player
 *  set your privacy to make videos available to everyone or only to certain users
-*  create a new video playlist and insert into the pages and posts of the site
+*  create a new video schedules and insert into the pages and posts of the site
 *  create live streaming events to be published on the pages of your site
 *  recording video of live events that have been already broadcasted
-*  change with drag-and-drop the order of presentation of videos on a web page
 *  control and monitor access analytics for your content
-*  embed your live and on demand videos on any site
+*  embed your live, schedules and on demand videos on any site
-*  synchronize videos with your WimTV account
 *  create a video channel on WimTV, becoming part of the community

-The plugin is integrated into the menu and is divided in section, to always have an ordered control of content.
+The plugin is integrated into the WordPress menu and is divided in specific section, to always have an ordered control of content.
 For more details about WimTVPro's functionalities visit: http://wimtvpro.tv/functionalities.html

 == Installation ==